 Miles of hiking and biking trails, stunning scenery, and an array of wineries and museums make Grand Junction a popular destination for visitors and locals alike.
 The mountains and valleys near Grand Junction offer secluded spots to enjoy nature or find adventure — the choice is yours.
 Remote enough to give you a feel for the Wild West, yet conveniently located near Interstate 70, the area offers outdoor enthusiasts, families, foodies and everyone else plenty of options for a great vacation in Western Colorado.

 Among the area’s most recognizable attractions is its wealth of vineyards.
 Back in the early 20th century, the region was booming with wineries until Prohibition put an end to it.
 Local vintners didn’t return until the 1970s.
-Now there are several dozen wineries in and around Grand Junction and Palisade.
+Now there are several dozen wineries in the Grand Junction area.
 The vineyards produce as much as 80 percent of Colorado’s total wine.

-The best way to enjoy Grand Junction’s wineries is by touring the Palisade Fruit & Wine Byway, a 30-mile-long stretch of rural roads that begins in the picturesque town of Palisade and winds through the wine-growing areas of East Orange Mesa.
+The best way to enjoy Grand Junction’s wineries is by touring the Fruit & Wine Byway, a 30-mile-long stretch of rural roads that winds through the wine-growing areas of East Orange Mesa.
 The byway is perfect for both four- and two-wheeled vehicles and is a popular route for bicyclists.
 This is the highest density of wineries in the state, and all businesses are family-owned, ensuring visitors get the personal treatment from the owners.
 Vineyard and orchard tours are also available along the trail.